Position

 Tutor Job Description Sample

-We are seeking a dedicated and knowledgeable Tutor to provide personalized instruction and support to students, helping them achieve their academic goals.
-The ideal candidate will have a strong background in their subject area, excellent communication skills, and a passion for teaching.
+We are seeking a dedicated and knowledgeable Tutor to provide personalized instruction and support to students, enhancing their understanding and performance in various subjects.
+The ideal candidate will have a strong academic background, excellent communication skills, and a passion for teaching.

 Responsibilities:

-• Provide one-on-one or small group tutoring sessions in various subjects.
+• Provide one-on-one or small group tutoring sessions to help students improve their academic performance.

 Qualifications

-• Proven experience as a tutor or in a teaching role.
+• Proven experience as a tutor or in a similar educational role.

 • Excellent communication and interpersonal skills.